freddiefrantzen/simplex/doc/caching.md

 Caching
 =======

-Set `FRAMEWORK_DEBUG=0` to enable caching.
+Set `SIMPLEX_DEBUG=0` to enable caching.
 By default, the following components will be cached:

-* The DI container
 * The serializer
 * Route annotations

+To enable container compilation, set `COMPILE_CONTAINER=1`.

 It's recommended to disable caching while developing.